Skip to content

 Page1 Page2 Page3 Page4 Page5

-A chaotic tangle of colorful wires and circuit boards, symbolizing the complexity and barriers of neurodivergent job hunting.
+Social Model Of Disability.
+A chaotic tangle of colourful wires and circuit boards, symbolizing the complexity and barriers of neurodivergent job hunting.
 The image is overlaid with pink, yellow, and blue filters, reflecting the overwhelming and inaccessible nature of recruitment systems.

 Challenges in Job Hunting for the Neurospicy